- ABOUT US

 - CONTACT US

 Sustainability is a growing trend in all industries and is now finding its way into mainstream tourism.
-The increasing popularity of sustainability has led to differing understandings of what sustainability really means, so to help clarify for industry professionals, the Center for Sustainable Tourism at East Carolina University has developed a working definition that includes "actions that contribute to a balanced and healthy economy by generating tourism-related jobs, revenues, and taxes while protecting and enhancing the destination's socio-cultural, historical, natural and built resources for the enjoyment and well-being of both residents and visitors."
+The increasing popularity of sustainability has led to differing understandings of what sustainability really means, so to help clarify for industry professionals, the Center for Sustainability's Tourism division at East Carolina University has developed a working definition that includes "actions that contribute to a balanced and healthy economy by generating tourism-related jobs, revenues, and taxes while protecting and enhancing the destination's socio-cultural, historical, natural and built resources for the enjoyment and well-being of both residents and visitors."

 The following twelve categories are offered for consideration where you might incorporate sustainability within your tourism business, in developing government policy, or in your personal life.
 Within each category you will also find a list of specific actions in sustainable practices for both lodging and food service.
 We would like to acknowledge the staff of Sustainable Travel International (STI) for the development of many of these items as well as their permission to use this information for informational purposes.
 Please visit www.sustainabletravelinternational.org for further information and a list of their services.